tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Grin later replaced RocksDB with LMDB
 	- Wallet state stored in LMDB database
-	- Block chain storage
+	- Blockchain storage

-- Probably a good idea as LMDB seem to be the best key-value store library for block chain related applications
+- Probably a good idea as LMDB seem to be the best key-value store library for blockchain related applications

 ---
 ## Conclusions